loglabs/mltrace/docs/source/concepts.rst

 Data model
 ^^^^^^^^^^

-The two prominent client-facing abstractions are the :class: `mltrace.entities.Component` and :class: `mltrace.entities.ComponentRun` abstractions.
+The two prominent client-facing abstractions are the :automodule: `mltrace.entities.component` and :automodule: `mltrace.entities.component\_run` abstractions.